xcorail/The-ragasirtahk-Blog/content/post/it-s-all-about-choices.md

 ---
-title: It's all about choices
+title: It's all About Choices
 date: '2018-08-23T11:26:28+05:30'
 categories:
   - blog